superfly/docs/apps/persistent-storage.html.md

 ### Provision the volume

-Create the volume for the app, with the name you chose, in the same region you're deploying the app to:
+Create a volume for the app, with the name you chose, in the same region you're deploying the app to:

 ```cmd
 fly volumes create myapp_data --region lhr --size 1 --app myapp
 ```

+Now create the second volume.
+If you're OK with downtime

 ### Deploy the app